basho/basho_docs/source/languages/en/riak/dev/using/mapreduce.md

 There are two steps in a MapReduce query:

-* Map – data collection phase.
+* **Map**: data collection phase.
 Map breaks up large chunks of work into smaller ones and then takes action on each chunk.
-* Reduce – data collation or processing phase.
+* **Reduce**: data collation or processing phase.
 Reduce combines the many results from the map step into a single output _(this step is optional)_.

 ![MapReduce Diagram](/images/MapReduce-diagram.png)